Seven Cleveland Attractions To Visit

 www.rockhall.com

-For music lovers, the first spot to visit in Cleveland is unquestionably the Rock and Roll Hall of Fame.
-Located along the shores of Lake Erie, the Rock Hall is the world’s most important museum dedicated to rock and roll music and those who have made significant contributions its legacy and continued interest.
+For music lovers, the first spot to visit in Cleveland is the Rock and Roll Hall of Fame.
+Located along the shores of Lake Erie, the Rock Hall is the world’s most important museum dedicated to rock music.
+However, the Rock Hall features many other music genres, like rap, hip hop, and R&B. Furthermore, it honors those who contributed significantly to its legacy and continued interest.
+If you are a music lover, this will be your most crucial attraction to visit in Cleveland.
+When you go, you can expect at least a 2 to 2.5-hour visit to see almost everything the RRHOF offers.
+This includes memorabilia from the Beatles, Rolling Stones, Jimi Hendrix, and more.

 Related: America’s Best Music Museums